 Packing is usually the thing I hate most about a trip-I mean, how do you ever know exactly what you need?
 But hindsight is always 20/20 so once you’ve been to a destination you know EXACTLY what you need (or don’t need)!
-So I’m here to tell you (based on experience) what to pack for Hawaii.
+So I’m here to tell you (based on experience) what to wear in Hawaii.

-First off, it’s helpful to know a bit about the weather and what the “vibe” of the island is.
-“It’s a beach so it’s warm all the time right?”
+The Weather: “It’s the beach so it’s warm all the time right?”
 Well, pretty much.
 If you’re staying down near the beaches and resort areas (pretty much anywhere on Kauai and Oahu), the weather will be pretty nice.
 It can get breezy at night so you might want layers and because you’re on an island and the weather can change in a minute, it’s usually nice to have some sort of lightweight rain jacket.
+If you’ll be visiting (or staying) in the upcountry areas of Maui and the Big Island, you’ll want to pack layers so you can bundle up, especially in the mornings and evenings.

-As far as the vibe of the island, everything in Hawaii is casual and laid back.
+Island Style: As far as the vibe of the island, everything in Hawaii is casual and laid back.
 Shorts and slippahs (flip flops) are respectable pretty much anywhere.
 If you’re wearing a swimsuit, most places will want you to have a cover up on.
-Even the fanciest restaurants will only have a “resort wear” dress code which basically means “try not to look like you just cam from the beach.”
+Even the fanciest restaurants will only have a “resort wear” dress code, which basically means “try not to look like you just came from the beach.”
 Khaki shorts and aloha shirts for men and sundresses for ladies are about as fancy as you’ll ever need to get in Hawaii.

 - Tees and blouses

-- Bikinis (at least two so you’ll always have a dry one)
+- Bikinis (at least two so you’ll always have a dry one.
+I love the brands Maaji, L Space, and Boys & Arrows)

 - Beach bag